What is FERPA?

 For more information on student rights under FERPA, go to: FERPA General Guidance for Students

-How do I request a review of my records?
+How do I withhold/release my Directory Information?

 Students may request to withhold their Directory Information or release a hold that has been previously placed on Directory Information.
 Please fill out this form: FERPA Withhold/Release Form

 For more information about FERPA, please click the link below.